Cranberry Meatballs

 That’s it!
 Serve the meatballs over rice, polenta, mashed potatoes, or grits, and garnish with green onions or fresh parsley.

-So good during the winter months to serve at family gatherings, or especially as a party appetizer.
+It is so good during the winter months to serve at family gatherings or especially as a party appetizer.

 Frequently asked questions

 Yes.
-Instead of putting them in the oven, you can put them in a well oiled skillet and cook them over medium heat, turning them over 2-3 times while cooking, until they are done through.
+Instead of putting them in the oven, you can put them in a well-oiled skillet and cook them over medium heat, turning them over 2-3 times while cooking until they are cooked through.

 Can I make these in the slow cooker?